Back to Blog

 Here is the important part: failing the test does not cancel your citizenship application.
 Your application remains active and valid.
 You do not need to reapply or pay any additional fees.
 Here is exactly what happens:

-- You receive your result immediately — the computer‑based test gives you a pass or fail result as soon as you finish.
+1. You get your result immediately.
+The computer-based test gives you a pass or fail as soon as you finish.

-- Your application stays open — the Department of Home Affairs keeps your citizenship application active.
+2. Your application stays open.
+The Department of Home Affairs keeps your citizenship application active.

-- You use the time between attempts to study — this is your opportunity to focus on the areas where you struggled.
+4. You use the time before your next appointment to study.
+This is your chance to focus on the areas where you struggled.

-The 2‑4 week gap between attempts is the perfect window to practise.
+The gap before your next appointment is the perfect window to practise.
 Our app tracks which questions you get wrong so you can focus your study where it matters most.

 How Many Attempts Do You Get?